A Deeper Look at our Immune System

 Food colorings used today have been found to have antibacterial properties.
 Which, stops the growth of pathogens or bad bacteria.

-A little wine can be a beneficial to your gut microbiome.
+A little wine can benefit your gut microbiome.

 Cheap Meat & Dairy

 Portion size here is important, more is not better.
 Quality over quantity.
-Most people have a hard time digesting meat as our bodies do not create a specific enzyme to break it down, therefore having enough good bacteria and digestive enzymes are crucial for proper food digestion of these two needed foods groups.
+Most people have a hard time digesting meat as our bodies do not create a specific enzyme to break it down, therefore having enough good bacteria and digestive enzymes is crucial for proper food digestion of these two needed food groups.

-Ham, bacon, sausage, salami all have chemicals additives, preservatives and are highly processed.
+Ham, bacon, sausage, and salami all have chemical additives, and preservatives and are highly processed.